metaesque/meta/README.md

      testing is beneficial.

    - a variable of type 'str' (Python), 'String' (Javascript), or scalar (Perl) can be null, and in some languages (Javascript) one can indicate a distinction between "string that can be null" and "string that cannot be null"

 - In C++
    - there are a variety of types that can be used to represent a string:
      - char*
      - std::string
-     - std::string_view  (points to pre-existing char* or string)
+     - str::string_view  (points to pre-existing char* or string)
    - when needed to convert between types:
       - char* to string requires a copy: O(N)
       - char* to string_view does not require a copy: O(1)